 - Players may be added to rosters up until the third week of the new season, at which point team rosters are frozen.
-Should a player need to be replaced on the roster after the third game, they must be immediately replaced with a new player.
+Should a player need to be dropped from the roster after the third game, they must be immediately replaced with a new player.
 Captains must reach out to league officials via email to make these changes.
-Players who are replaced due to injury will not be allowed to rejoin later in the season.
+Players who are dropped will not be allowed to rejoin their roster later in the season.
 No changes will be allowed after the final regular season game, regardless of injuries.

 - Teams may only add/drop up to 8 total players throughout the course of the season.